 - the person knows how to take the medicine

-Doctors should also give patients information about:
+Doctors and non-medical prescribers should give information about:

 - the person receives the medicines safely

 - the person knows how and when to take it